dabockster/combinations.js/README.md

 --------
 We are given the set of {1, 2, 3, 4, 5}.
 We want to know how many sets there are containing three elements.
 Therefore, we use the combination formula to find out.

-In other words, we are fiding _5 choose 3_.
+In other words, we are finding _5 choose 3_.

 ![](http://i.imgur.com/8ku3UHj.png)